ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 You can copy a snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
 This feature can be used in disaster recovery scenarios when you need to start your virtual server instance and data volumes in a different region.
 Or you can use the remote copy to create storage volumes in a new region to expand your VPC.
 For more information, see [Cross-regional snapshot copies](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots_vpc_crossregion_copy).

-In this release of second-generation storage volumes, you can't create cross-regional copies of snapshots if their source volumes exceed 10 TB.
+[Beta]{: tag-cyan} Customers with special access can create cross-regional copies of the second-generation volume backups if the source volume exceeds 10 TB.
+This feature is not generally available yet.

 ## What is the retention policy for cross-regional copies?
 {: faq}